ThomasRoca/American-Community-Survey-Project/index.md

+*Author: Thomas Roca, Senior Data scientist @Microsoft - Data Science and Analytics Team*

-# Welcome to our tutorial !
+## Welcome to our tutorial !

 ## About the U.S. Census Bureau's American Community Survey